TheTechRun/ttr-silakka54/README.md

 # Silakka54 Setup
+This my personal setup for the silakka54 that I decided to share with you.
 ![text](https://github.com/TheTechRun/ttr-silakka54/blob/master/keycheat.png)

+## Modkeys
+There are _Main_ and _Secondary_ mods.
+_Main_ Modkeys are on the thumb clusters.
+I use these a majority of the time.

 ## Base Layer (White)
 This is based on the [Gallium](https://github.com/GalileoBlues/Gallium) Layout.
 Here you can also find the numrow, arrow keys, and  page up/down.
 There is also a rofi key for app launching.
 Terminal key will open whatever terminal you bind to it.